 The 103R mode provides access to multiple live view sections within the hemisphere and the reference to their relative positions on an Original circular view.
-The FOV indicators (#1 ~ #3) interact with your current operation as you may zoom in/out or move the live view sections elsewhere.
+The FOV indicators (#1 \sim #3) interact with your current operation as you may zoom in/out or move the live view window to a different place.